The Thief of Thoth: Plot summary

 Hautley Quicksilver is a legally licensed master thief characterized as "a futuristic James Bond/Simon Templar/Sherlock Holmes, ... suave and debonair, [but] conceited and pompous."

 Wealthy from hazardous and often criminal commissions, Quicksilver owns a castle home on his own private planetoid.
 Yet he still accepts clients, such as the three who separately approach him to steal the jeweled crown of the long dead reptile people of the planet Thoth, a crown now possessed and guarded in an underground labyrinth by cultist members of Thoth's current human population.
 Intrigued, Quicksilver sets out on a long and involved quest, visiting the Thieves' Planet to consult the one man to have survived an encounter with the cultists, then the backwater planet Earth, and finally Thoth itself.
 He ultimately discovers that the crown everyone seeks contains the secrets for weaponry that can dominate the universe, a threat best forestalled by leaving it to the cultists.

 Relation to other works

-According to Robert M. Price, Quicksilver "seems to function within the Galactic Imperium, so these two novellas might be considered an adjunct to the Imperium books" (The Man Without a Planet (1966), Star Rogue (1970), and Outworlder (1971).
+According to Robert M. Price, Quicksilver "seems to function within the Galactic Imperium, so these two novellas [The Thief of Thoth and The Purloined Planet] might be considered an adjunct to the Imperium books" (The Man Without a Planet (1966), Star Rogue (1970), and Outworlder (1971).